Knowing how to lace Vans shoes isn't as straightforward as you might think when you unbox a new pair for the first time.

-For everyday wear, skating, or any other adventure you may have planned, we've put together this step-by-step guide to help you get the look and fit you want to stay locked in all day long.
+Fortunately, we've put together this step-by-step guide to help you get the look and fit you want to stay locked in wearing your best sneakers all day long, regardless of whether you're out skating or simply wearing them as part of your everyday adventures.

 We've also included a few alternative lacing techniques to help you find a style that suits your own personal taste and fashion sense.